mootools/mootools-core/Docs/Class/Class.Thenable.md

 ### Arguments:

-1. onRejected  - (*function*, optional) Function to execute when the value cannot be succesfully resolved.
+1. onRejected  - (*function*, optional) Function to execute when the value cannot be successfully resolved.

 ### Returns: